 In the United States, tissue engineering technologies have become a driving force in the regenerative artificial skin market, with an increasing focus on developing advanced bioengineered skin substitutes for both burn care and chronic wound management.

-As burn care facilities embrace state-of-the-art applications, the US is spearheading the adoption of stem cells, 3D bioprinting, and advanced biomaterials to engineer a skin substitute which heals faster with reduced infection rates, and higher chances of graft survival.
+As burn care facilities embrace state-of-the-art applications, the USA is spearheading the adoption of stem cells, 3D bioprinting, and advanced biomaterials to engineer a skin substitute which heals faster with reduced infection rates, and higher chances of graft survival.

 The upward trend in these areas can especially be seen as synthetic skin grafts, two-layered dermal matrices, and composite solutions that are said to be made similar to normal skin.
 Another driving force for innovation in tissue engineering has been the increased demand for customized wound care, particularly for patients with severe burn injuries.